 Services

-Services are where work happens.
+Services are where the real work happens.
 Every PM visit, repair call, and maintenance job flows through a Service record that tracks what was done, when, and by whom.
+If NORDVEST is the operating system, Services are the heartbeat.

 Service Origins